-Here’s the thing: while many women have personal experience with it, you rarely hear about the underlying physiology.
+But while many women have personal experience with it, you rarely hear about the underlying physiology.
 Instead, you get comments like:

-Estradiol greatly influences the amount of calories you end up eating.
-Some studies found that women ate on average 240 more calories per day during the luteal phase (lower estradiol), compared to their intake during the follicular phase.
+When estradiol goes down, in the luteal phase, your appetite increases and it can take longer to reach a point of satiety at each meal, which means you’re more likely to eat larger meals during.
+Some studies found that women ate on average 240 more calories per day during the luteal phase, compared to their intake during the follicular phase.
 Some studies show it may even be as high as 600 more calories per day!

 What type of food do you crave?
 Fat?
 Carbs?
 Protein?
 It seems that cravings don’t show up in the same way for everyone.
 Some studies found women ate proportionally more protein at lower estradiol levels.
 Others found women ate more fat.
 Still others found that women ate more carbohydrates.
 So, it’s hard to say.
 Scientists have no idea, and the answer is likely a lot more complicated.
 It could depend on preferences or perhaps on environmental demands.

 There are parts of the brain that have sensors for estradiol (estrogen receptors).
-The presence of estradiol can decrease your food intake and makes you feel more content after a meal (increased dopamine binding).
+The presence of estradiol can decrease your food intake and make you feel more content after a meal (increased dopamine binding).
 When estradiol decreases, those parts of your brain start telling you that you’re not quite full, and you don’t feel quite as content after a meal.

 That’s the problem.

-It helps to know that as estradiol goes down, you will feel hungrier, not quite full, and always craving one thing or another.
-Similar to telling someone who is hopped up on adrenalin to “just relax” after a near car crash, telling a woman to “just be more disciplined” isn’t helpful.
+It helps to know that as estradiol goes down, you will feel hungrier and not quite as full, and you may have cravings.
+Similar to telling someone who is hopped up on adrenaline to “just relax” after a stressful incident, telling a woman to “just be more disciplined” isn’t helpful.
 It isn't about discipline.